divvungiellatekno/giellalt.uit.no/presentations/index.md

-The following is a list of presentations about our infrastructure, given by Divvun or Giellatehcno.
+The following is a list of presentations about our infrastructure and our work, given by Divvun or Giellatekno.
 The list is not complete.

 * [Presentation held at the UNPFII-18 in 2019](https://indigenous-langtech.uit.no/UNPFII18_pres.pdf)
 * [Møte med Giellagáldu 2017](Giellagáldu-møte2017.html) —